Look for Readiness Signs:

 There is absolutely no need to limit the variety of food given to your baby!
 He can have any food except honey (due to the risk of botulism) before he is one year old.
 Just make sure his food is fresh, nutritious, unprocessed, and without added salt or sugar.
 What is wrong with added salt and sugar?
 Sugar is bad in general, as it only offers empty calories and can damage teeth.
 Additionally, babies’ bodies cannot tolerate more than tiny amounts of salt because their developing kidneys cannot process it; babies should not have more than one gram of salt (0.4 grams of sodium) per day.

 What about food allergies?

 If you have a family history of certain food allergies, you may want to consider limiting those specific allergenic foods.
-Keep in mind, however, that a great deal of recent research shows that early exposure to allergenic foods often decreases the incidence of allergies.
+However, keep in mind that a great deal of recent research shows that early exposure to allergenic foods often decreases the incidence of allergies.
 Accordingly, it could be worthwhile to expose your baby to any possible allergenic foods to see what happens.
 Always consult your doctor or nutritionist, of course.

 Make your baby’s food interesting and flavorful with different herbs, oils, and seasonings!
 My son has tasted and enjoyed a plethora of flavors since he started BLW.
-In his food, I’ve used garlic powder, ground ginger, ground coriander, and cumin; his absolute favorite is cinnamon.
-Fresh and dried herbs like basil, mint, Italian seasoning, and parsley are great additions, as well as oils such as coconut, olive, sesame, peanut, and vegetable.
+I’ve used garlic powder, ground ginger, ground coriander, and cumin; his absolute favorite is cinnamon.
+Fresh and dried herbs like basil, mint, Italian seasoning and parsley are great additions and oils such as coconut, olive, sesame, peanut, and vegetable.